Wasteland-Ventures-Group/WV-VTT-module/README.md

 ## Installation

+### The latest release

+Simply search for "Wasteland Ventures" in the systems list in the Foundry package management.
+You can install it directly via Foundry.

+### From main/git

-To install this system onto your Foundry instance, first copy [this URL][system], then go into your setup pages to systems, then paste the URL into the manifest URL bar and click install.
+To install the latest development version onto your Foundry instance, first copy [this URL][system], then go into your setup pages to systems, then paste the URL into the manifest URL bar and click install.

 ## Development